Fandelu/GitStudy2020/readme.txt

-this is a git study text fiel!
+Git is a distributed version control system.
+Git is free software.